-I’ve been thinking a lot lately about the hyper growth in businesses that most modern investors expect and what kind of pressure that places on the leaders within those businesses.
+I’ve been carefully considering the hyper growth in businesses that most modern investors expect and what kind of pressure that places on the leaders within those businesses.
 I’ve been a part of many different kinds of companies – start-ups that grew big and ran profitably and happily for years, start-ups that grew too big and had to scale down, CPGs that were grossly bloated and needed to slim down to return shareholder profits, small companies that pivoted again and again until the right product/market/capital fit revealed itself.

 In my 20+ years in this business, I’ve seen a lot of companies make bad decisions because investors wanted returns that weren’t naturally possible.
 I’ve seen every trick to bump quarterly revenue.
 I’ve seen how that artificial uptick in quarterly revenue can be misconstrued (or misrepresented to investors) as sustainable.
 I’ve seen that artificial uptick become part of the plan for the rest of the year.
 I’ve seen teams struggle to meet those artificial goals.
 I’ve seen people lose their jobs in trying to meet those artificial goals.
 Goals that were never real.
 Goals that were never possible.
 Goals that — in order to be met — would require damaging whole sections of the business.